alphagov/govuk-developer-docs/source/manual/alerts/RouterErrorRatioTooHigh.html.md

 ## Impact

 Router deals with requests to the rails applications which means that both publishers and/or end users could be seeing errors depending on which application is returning errors.
-Use [this][app-5xx-error-rates-grafana] dashboard to check which applications have been erroring recently then look in [Kibana][prod-kibana] for more detailed look into the specific log messages.
+Use [this][app-5xx-error-rates-grafana] dashboard to check which applications have been erroring recently then look in Logit [Kibana][prod-kibana] for more detailed look into the specific log messages.

 ## Potential resolution steps